shaojwa/tools/shortcut.md

 https://support.microsoft.com/zh-cn/kb/192806

 ```
+ctrl+v         // Paste the selected item
+Shift+Insert   // Paste the selected item
+Ctrl+Y	       // Redo an action
+Ctrl+D	       // Delete the selected item and move it to the Recycle Bin
+shift + Delete //	Delete the selected item without moving it to the Recycle Bin first
 win+m          // Minimize all windows.
 f10            // Activate the menu bar in the active program
 shift + f10    // Display the shortcut menu for the selected item
 ```
 cpl
 ```